kcleal/sortedintersect/README.md

 assert tuple(itv.search_point(10)) == ((9, 10),)
 assert tuple(itv.search_point(0)) == ((-1, 1),)

-# set distance threshold
+# set custom distance threshold
 itv = IntervalSet(distance_threshold=500_000)
 ```

-An interval tree is often used for this purpose relying on binary search in log(N) time.
+An interval tree is often used for this purpose relying on binary search.
 However, if the reference intervals are sorted ahead of time, and query intervals
-are roughly sorted, then a simple plane-sweep algorithm can be used, relying on a linear search instead.
+are roughly sorted, then a simple linear search can be used for a small speedup.
-This situation arises when processing a sorted alignment or vcf file and checking against a sorted reference
-interval set, for example.
 Sorted-intersect uses a simple heuristic (a distance measure) to decide when to use
-binary-search adn when to use a plane-sweep.
+binary-search and when to use a plane-sweep.
 When a query-point is tested, its position is recorded.
 When a subsequent query point is tested, if the distance to
 the previous point is below a threshold, then a plane sweep is used on the reference intervals instead of a binary search.

 Benchmarks